notsceptor/jsfuck/README.md

     ! : Logical NOT
     + : Addition operator

-Despite its limitations, JSFuck can execute any JavaScript code, making it a fascinating and creative challenge.
+Despite its limitations, JSFuck can execute any JavaScript code.